-Studio practice is central to the program.
+Exploring art through studio practice is central to the program.
 You will develop a range of practical, conceptual and technical skills to enable you to evaluate different approaches to your own practice, or to further your understanding of the creative industries.

 Studio courses are taught by high profile practising artists and are complemented by integrated studies in the history and theory of art.
-The program is taught in world-class facilities and offers flexible study options.
+The program offers flexible study options.

 Many of our staff and alumni have won prestigious national and international awards, with staff regularly exhibiting in local, national and international galleries and venues.

 3 years full-time

 Your study will take place in world-class facilities led by practising artists who will work with you to build an appreciation for the histories, culture and diversity of art in a globally creative world.

 This program has a strong focus on practical, studio-based learning.
 Lecturers have many years of industry experience and are all practising artists, allowing them to share their expertise in the learning environment.
 All practical classes are taught in industry-standard facilities using current technology.